Around since 1923, SAMH is Scotland’s national mental health charity.

-Closing date for all applications is Friday 13th September 2019 at 12 noon.
+Closing date for all applications will be Wednesday 25th March 2020 at 12 noon.

 PVG Scheme Membership, a Right to Work in the UK check and proof of qualifications declared on the application form are required.